-The Planning Board emphasizes that the growth rate would be reconsidered every other year.
-The County Council might decide to increase or decrease the annual growth rate after reviewing a "report card" of a variety of factors:
+The Planning Board is recommending that the one percent growth rate be reconsidered every other year.
+The County Council might decide to increase or decrease the annual growth rate after considering a variety of factors:

-- Measures of transportation congestions and school crowding - Avaliability of money to construct new public facilities compared to growth-driven demand; - Economic conditions, including recession; - Changes in enrollment or transportation usage; - The pace of growth in nearby localities that will generate demand for County facilities; - Demographic trends, such as providing jobs and housing for Montgomery County residents reaching adulthood who want to remain in the County; and - The amount and character of already-approved development.
+- Money is available to construct new public facilities more quickly than growth-driven demand is increasing; - Economic conditions, including recession; - Changes in transportation usage or patterns; - The pace of growth in nearby localities that will generate demand for County facilities; - Demographic trends, such as providing jobs and housing for Montgomery County residents reaching adulthood who want to remain in the County; and - The amount and character of already-approved development.